MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/manage-telemetry.md

 ## Turn on/off telemetry from console

+To turn on/off telemetry from console, follow these steps:

 1. In the Data Protection Manager console, go to **Management** and click **Options** in the top pane.
 2. In the **Options** dialog box, select **Diagnostic and Usage Data Settings**.